List of Billboard Easy Listening number ones of 1977

-Adult Contemporary is a chart published by Billboard ranking the top-performing songs in the United States in the adult contemporary music (AC) market.
-In 1977, 20 songs topped the chart, then published under the title Easy Listening, based on playlists submitted by radio stations.
+In 1977, Billboard magazine published a chart ranking the top-performing songs in the United States in the easy listening or middle of the road market.
+The chart, which in 1977 was entitled Easy Listening, has undergone various name changes and has been published under the title Adult Contemporary since 1996.
+In 1977, 20 songs topped the chart based on playlists submitted by radio stations.